neednotapply/Dark-Web-Matrix-Bot/README.md

-# Dark-Web-Discord-Bot
+# Dark-Web-Matrix-Bot
- A Discord bot that searches the dark web for your query and returns links and screenshots of the results to your Discord channel using ahmia.fi.
+ A Matrix bot that searches the dark web for your query and returns links and screenshots of the results to your Matrix channel using ahmia.fi.
 Developed by RocketGod.

 > **Note**: You need to have the TOR Browser connected to the TOR Network for this bot to function correctly.